 Anyway, the fifth song on the “5 at 5” was always a blues song.
 It was a nice idea, but the station must’ve only had three blues albums: one was The Blues Brothers soundtrack and the other was Muddy Waters’ Hard Again (an amazing record).
 The third one was this one.
 So growing up, I’d hear all these classic tracks on the radio with some regularity.
 “Smokestack Lightning” and “Juke”–damn.
 This is one of those compilations that came out after a bunch of punk bands had drawn from blues so, for example, “Don’t Start Me Talkin’” was as famous as New York Dolls cover to a lot of folks as the original was.
 Check out the amazing contents:

 This collection (along with the Robert Johnson recordings and the American Graffiti soundtrack) did the most to persuade me that the best and most interesting music had been made a few decades before I existed.
 My tastes were altered, preferences set.
 I probably never got deeply into hair metal or most “grunge” because of these early influences.
-And I still really love Little Walter and Chunk Berry, which I can’t say about a lot of things I liked as an early teen.
+And I still really love Little Walter and Chuck Berry, which I can’t say about a lot of things I liked as an early teen.

 I owned this one on cassette tape, then CD, and should probably hunt down an album copy just to complete the trifecta.